achalarao05/Advanced-Financial-Analytics-Platform/README.md

-Here's the updated version of your GitHub README content:

----

 # **Advanced Financial Analytics Platform**

 A financial analytics platform developed using PostgreSQL for automated insights and management.
 This project includes advanced SQL, PL/pgSQL procedures, and `pg_cron` for task automation.
 It delivers dynamic data generation, KPI tracking, budget analysis, and personalized financial recommendations, enabling detailed simulation and analysis of complex financial scenarios.